superbuilders/playcademy-godot-template/addons/playcademy/manifest_exporter/README.md

 ## How to Use

 Once installed and enabled, the plugin works automatically.
-When you export your project for the "Web" (HTML5) platform, the `playcademy.manifest.json` file will be created in the root of your export directory alongside your game's `html`, `js`, and `pck` files.
+When you export your project for the "Web" (HTML5) platform:

+1. **Manifest Generation**: The `playcademy.manifest.json` file is created in your export directory with game metadata
+2. **Auto-Zipping**: A ZIP file is automatically created containing your entire export, ready for upload to the Playcademy platform
+3. **Clean Output**: The original export directory is preserved, and the ZIP file is placed in the parent directory

+The plugin intelligently handles export paths and will skip auto-zipping if it detects a non-empty export directory to prevent overwriting existing files.

 ## License